 It is a misconception that Growth Hacking and marketing are the same things.
-People think that using or bringing in action a complete new tricks that can make their business boost is growth hacking.
+People think that using or bringing in action a complete new tricks that can make their business boost is growth hacking with the help of growth hacking tools.
 Growth Hacking is no doubt a powerful force that can take your business to a complete new level, obtain a large customer base and crush your churn rate.
 But this only works if you already have a robust user base to stir.

 The early stage companies fascinate Growth Hacking.
 They believe a little change in the color and patterns of the product is all you need to grab the attention.
 Instead, here are some of the key points that you need to focus before you go for Growth Hacking.